ROS-Force/NavCAM-Contest/catkin_ws/src/object_detection/README.md

 # Object Detection

+This package performs detection and tracking of several objects using two distict models, the state of the art You Only Look Once (YOLO) and DeepLab deep learning model.

+## Yolo Model

-This sub-package performs detection of objects using the state of the art You Only Look Once (YOLO) and for tracking we use the Alex Bewley SORT implementation.
+This package performs detection of objects using the state of the art You Only Look Once (YOLO) and for tracking we use the Alex Bewley SORT implementation.
 For more information about YOLO, Darknet and SORT algorithm see the following links: [YOLO: Real-Time Object Detection](http://pjreddie.com/darknet/yolo/), [Alex Bewley SORT implementation](https://github.com/abewley/sort),[SORT paper](https://arxiv.org/abs/1602.00763).

 Based on the [COCO](http://cocodataset.org/#home) dataset we can detect 80 classes: